- Booking Type Instant booking

 No additional cancellation fees apply for this Essential Japan tour.
 You can cancel the tour up to 58 days prior departure and avoid paying the full amount, but your deposit paid is non-refundable.
 No refund applies for cancellations within 57 days of departure.Payment

-For any tour departures within 20 August 2022, full payment is required.
-For tours that depart later than 20 August 2022, a deposit of 400 USD is required to confirm the tour, and the remaining balance will be charged 57 days before trip departure.Travel Insurance
+For any tour departures within 27 November 2023, full payment is required.
+For tours that depart later than 27 November 2023, a deposit is required to confirm this tour, and the remaining balance will be charged 57 days before trip departure.Travel Insurance

 Essential Japan tour requires that you have adequate and valid travel insurance covering medical and personal accidents, including repatriation costs and emergency evacuation.
 We recommend using World Nomads' travel insurance.Visa